benlikescode/geohub/README.md

 1. Clone this repository
 2. Create a Google Maps billing account and save the API key
 3. Create a MongoDB database and save the connection string and name of the database you create
-4. Create random secrets for NextAuth & Cryptr -> you can generate a secret by running the following in your Linux/Windows terminal: `openssl rand -base64 32`
+4. Create random secrets for NextAuth & Cryptr.
+On Linux/Windows run the following command in a terminal `openssl rand -base64 32`
 5. In the root of the app, create a .env file and add the values below (replacing with your created credentials)

 ```